CREAM - Center for Regulatory and Environmental Analytical Metabolomics

 The expertise of Faculty associated with CREAM spans all aspects of Metabolomics.
 We represent several Departments on both the Belknap and Health Sciences Campuses of the University of Louisville.

 Shumaker Research Building on the University of Louisville campus where CREAM Mass Spectrometry instrumentation is housed.

 CREAM welcomes inquiries from interested scientists who may wish to learn tracer technologies in metabolomics.

-Contact CREAM Director Dr. Teresa Fan via email or voice for more information.
+Contact CREAM Director Dr. Xiang Zhang via email or voice for more information.